 Containers filled with flowering plants is an easy way to add decorative appeal to outdoor spaces and simply brighten yards wherever you are.
 While containers can be filled with annuals and changed yearly, many prefer a more permanent solution.
 Planting perennial flowers in pots can add years of color.

 Potted blanket flowers are just one example of a versatile and easy-to-grow plant for containers that is sure to delight throughout the summer season.

 About Potted Blanket Flowers

-Blanket flowers, which are hardy to USDA growing zones 3-9, are most commonly referred to as a native wildflower.
+Blanket flowers, which are hardy to USDA growing zones 3 through 9, are most commonly referred to as a native wildflower.
 They are a natural choice for those wishing to attract beneficial insects and pollinators to the garden.
-The bright, cheery red-orange blooms also make them an ideal candidate for use in the cut-flower garden.
+The bright, cheery, red-orange blooms also make them an ideal candidate for use in the cut-flower garden.

 This, in tandem with their carefree growth habit, makes blanket flowers ideal to combine with other flowering plants and ornamental grasses for stunning visual impact.
 It is only logical that many growers would want to further capture this beauty by planting blanket flower in a pot.